CodeBy-Ayush/travel-Planner-project/README.md

 # 🧳 Travel Planner Project

-A smart travel booking web application feature AI-powered trip planning, user reviews, newsletter subscriptions, and a modern UI.
-Built using PHP, MySQL, Tailwind CSS, and JavaScript to provide a seamless Indian travel experience.
+A smart travel booking web applications feature AI-powered trip planning, user reviews, newsletter subscriptions, and a modern UI.
+Builts using PHP, MySQL, Tailwind CSS, and JavaScript to provide a seamless Indian travel experience.

 ---

 ## 🌟 Features

-- **AI-Powered Trip Planning**: Get personalized travel suggestions based on your preferences.
+- **AI-Powered Trip Planning**: Get personalized travel suggestions based on your preference.
 - **User Reviews**: Share and read reviews to make informed decisions.
 - **Newsletter Subscription**: Stay updated with the latest travel deals and tips.
-- **Responsive Design**: Enjoy a consistent experience across all devices.
+- **Responsive Design**: Enjoy a consistent experience across all device.

 ---